MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/plan/plan-your-wsus-deployment.md

   - **Processor:** 1.4 gigahertz (GHz) x64 processor (2 Ghz or faster is recommended)
   - **Memory:** WSUS requires an additional 2 GB of RAM apart from what's required by the server and all other services or software.
   - **Available disk space:** 40 GB or greater is recommended.
-    - On-premises update management with Unified Update Platform (UUP) requires an additional 10 GB of space per Windows version and processor architecture.
+    - On-premises update management with Unified Update Platform (UUP) requires an additional 10 GB of space per Windows version and processor architecture for each version.
+For more information, see the [UUP considerations](#uup-considerations) section.
   - **Network adapter:** 100 megabits per second (Mbps) or greater (1 GB is recommended)

   > [!NOTE]
   > These guidelines assume that WSUS clients are synchronizing with the server every eight hours with a total of 30,000 clients.
 If they synchronize more often, there will be a corresponding increment in the server load.

+- Required software updates:
+    - **Windows Server 2016, 2019, and 2022**: 2023-02 Cumulative Update, or a later cumulative update
+    - **Windows Server 2012 and 2012 R2**: 2023-03 Cumulative Update, or a later cumulative update
+    - If you're unable to install these updates, you can [manually add the required MIME types for UUP](#add-mime-types-for-uup-on-premises-updates) to the WSUS server.

-- Software Requirements:
+- Software requirements:

   - For viewing reports, WSUS requires the [Microsoft Report Viewer Redistributable 2008](https://www.microsoft.com/download/details.aspx?id=3203).
 On Windows Server 2016, WSUS requires [Microsoft Report Viewer Runtime 2012](https://www.microsoft.com/download/details.aspx?id=35747)